 The Jubilee Fund

 The Jubilee Fund was established in 2009 as a way to support efforts to build the beloved community.
 The information below describes the guiding principles of the Fund and procedures for applying.
-These procedures were first developed in 2009 and revised in 2015 and 2017.
+These procedures were first developed in 2009 and revised in 2015, 2017, and 2022.

 Peace Church members live out their Christian faith in ways that increase social and economic justice.
 The continuance of the Jubilee Fund is based on faith.
 Like the oil in the lamp, we have far surpassed the amount of time originally envisioned that this fund has been able to continue to provide support for worthy projects.

 The Jubilee Fund is a financial resource to enable members and friends of Peace United Church of Christ to be actively engaged in justice issues that affect the Duluth community and the broader region, nation, and world.

-Past Funded Projects
+Jubilee Funded Projects

-Supported Tom and Monica Liddle’s work in East Timor through Global Ministry
+- Supported Tom and Monica Liddle’s work in East Timor through Global Ministry

-Supported All Nations Indigenous Center to develop youth and family programming, as well as working with congregations to host a symposium on the Doctrine of Discovery entitled “Living Our Resilience.”
+- Supported All Nations Indigenous Center to develop youth and family programming, as well as working with congregations to host a symposium on the Doctrine of Discovery entitled “Living Our Resilience.”

-Sponsored the Living into the Difficult conference which brought Dr. Melanie Harris and Dr. Jennifer Harvey to Duluth to look at developing a reparative framework for addressing issues of race and racism.
+- Sponsored the Living into the Difficult conference which brought Dr. Melanie Harris and Dr. Jennifer Harvey to Duluth to look at developing a reparative framework for addressing issues of race and racism.

-Supported the Ecofaith Camp that Nathan organized with the youth this summer that looked at the connections between our faith and environmental justice.
+- Supported the Ecofaith Camp that Nathan organized with the youth this summer that looked at the connections between our faith and environmental justice.

-Sponsored Dr. Mahmoud El-Kati’s visit to the Twin Ports focused on the theme of “The Myth of Race and the Reality of Racism,” including presentations at UWS, CHUM assembly, Duluth East and Denfeld High Schools, and Community Action Duluth.
+- Sponsored Dr. Mahmoud El-Kati’s visit to the Twin Ports focused on the theme of “The Myth of Race and the Reality of Racism,” including presentations at UWS, CHUM assembly, Duluth East and Denfeld High Schools, and Community Action Duluth.